Today’s post will share some simple tips to help you learn how to take care of your clothes and help them last longer.

 5. Use mild detergent

 Another easy way to protect your clothes in the laundry is by using a mild laundry detergent that’s gentle on clothes, colours and fibres.
+One that’s gentle on your skin is a great added benefit too.
 Finding one designed for cold water cycles is another great thing to look for.

 Then, only use as much detergent as needed to effectively clean the clothes.
 Too much detergent can leave a residue build-up on clothes over time.